ServiceMaster Restoration By Simons – Useful Cleaning Tips For Chicago Business – Commercial Cleaning & Disaster Restoration Chicago

 Density – A higher density carpet holds up a lot better to heavy traffic.
 As you’d expect, it costs more.
 Since parts of your floor may have more traffic than others, you can be smart on density – many manufacturers offer the SAME PATTERN in different densities, so you can put your money where it counts.

-Maintenance – Maintenance is key.
-Most manufacturers provide guidelines to what kind and how much maintenance is needed.
+Maintenance—Maintenance is key.
+Most manufacturers provide guidelines for what kind and how much maintenance is needed.
 Regular vacuuming is critical, whether the carpet “looks dirty” or not.
-Unvacuumed particles will lead to the ground in stains.
+Unvacuumed particles will lead to ground-in stains.

-Putting as Much Faith in the Building Inspector as your Doctor.
+Putting as Much Faith in the Building Inspector as Your Doctor.
 From our perspective, a building inspector is unique.
-The building inspector is a generalist and provides an overview of the present condition of the building.
+The building inspector is a generalist who provides an overview of the present condition of the building.
 Experience and training provide the basis of their ability to detect potential problems in a building.
-This is analogous to a Medical Doctor that is a General Practitioner”.
+This is analogous to a Medical Doctor who is a General Practitioner. “

 In many ways, your building inspector is a General Practitioner.
 The Building Inspector provides information to you so that a decision can be made whether or not a specialist is needed, whether corrective measures should be taken, or if the condition requires further monitoring.